 In these patients, many of whom had relatively mild COVID-19 disease, native T1 and T2 mapping were more frequently abnormal than LGE imaging.
 Importantly, T1 and T2 mapping are not included in standard cardiomyopathy CMR protocols at most institutions.
 T2 mapping is routinely employed in myocarditis protocols to assess for myocardial edema, while T1 mapping is still emerging in clinical settings and is not well standardized.
 It is tempting to speculate that myocardial inflammation and edema could be contributing to symptoms such as chest pain and dyspnea in COVID-19 convalescents.
 However, further study will be needed to determine if and how abnormal CMR findings should impact clinical management and follow-up in this patient population.

-Clinical Topics: Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Prevention, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Magnetic Resonance Imaging, Hypertension
+Clinical Topics: COVID-19 Hub, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Prevention, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Magnetic Resonance Imaging, Hypertension